fosslight/fosslight-guide-en/scanner/5_yocto.md

 ### Method 1.
 How to run using bom.bbclass

 ---
-Convert the results extracted with [bom.bbclass](https://github.com/fosslight/fosslight_yocto_scanner/blob/main/files_for_preparation/bom.bbclass) to OSS Report using FOSSLight Yocto.
+Convert the results extracted with [bom.bbclass](https://github.com/fosslight/fosslight_yocto_scanner/blob/main/files_for_preparation/bom.bbclass) to FOSS Report using FOSSLight Yocto.
 - Output per sheet:
     - SRC Sheet : Extract installed package list and print OSS information.
     - BIN Sheet : fter extracting the binary from the folder where the rootfs image was extracted, print the OSS information for each binary.